Support Us Button Widget

 If this is your first time attending the festivities, here are some dos and don’ts:

-Don’t: Make chafing jokes (they’re getting old).
+Don’t: Make chafing jokes (they’ve worn out their welcome).

 More from SEAtoday